vermaaaditya038/DataEngineerPipeline/README.md

 # CONTENTS OF THE REPO

-One is for Data Pipeline Explanation which has my solution
+One is for Data Pipeline Explanation which has my solution. where I have explained what all improvements can be done in long run to make pipeline scalable.
+PLEASE GO THROUGH IT CAREFULLY and let me know if any questions on the explaining part

 Second is **PythonPipeline.py** its a Python code for the Solution I have provided for the Problem I was given.
 The code has comments which explains what it does.